dcaiafa/lox/docs/lexer_reference.md

 ID = [A-Za-z_] [A-Za-z0-9_]*
 ```
 Keywords are often specific cases of the identifier lexical expression.
 If this
-is the case in your grammar, ensure that you declare the keywords before the
+is the case in your grammar, make sure that you declare the keywords before the
 identifier.
 Otherwise, the identifier will supersede all keywords, causing the
 lexer to recognize them as identifiers instead of their respective keyword
 tokens.